 In addition to the basic security precautions described above, make sure to develop and implement/review security plans to prevent malicious or unauthorised users from accessing other entry points to your business.
 This includes:

-Disclaimer: This site has no association with WordPress, Automattic, or any of the products discussed on this website.
-We may receive financial benefits or affiliate commissions from the sale of third-party products advertised, promoted or linked from our site.
-All images and information sourced from product websites remain the copyright of their respective owners and are used only for training or illustrative purposes.
+Disclaimer: We have no direct association with WordPress, Automattic, or any of the products mentioned or reviewed on this website.
+We may derive a financial benefit or affiliate commission from the sale of any services and/or products advertised, promoted or linked from our site.
+All images remain the copyright of their respective owners, comply with all license terms and agreements of use to the best of our knowledge and are being used solely for training or illustrative purposes.

-Did you find this article useful?
-If so, please take a moment to use the social buttons below and share this tutorial with anyone thinking of starting or growing a business online.
+Have you found this post useful?
+If so, please take a moment to use the share buttons below and share this information with other WordPress users.